 Equipment

-- Stand mixer with a whisk or a hand mixer and bowl
+- Stand mixer with a whisk attachment or a hand mixer and bowl

 - Spatula